DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 In some instances, the Li-Po battery may have a low charge that isn't low enough to trigger the low battery beep, but it still may not be enough to power the TurtleBot's wheels.

 **Solution:** To resolve this, turn off the TurtleBot by turning off the Raspberry Pi module.
 Wait for 10-20 seconds and then disconnect the Li-Po battery.
 Finally, reconnect a fully charged Li-Po battery.
-Refer to `General setup` for further instructions.
+Refer to [General Setup](#general-setup) for further instructions.

 ### An error message indicating out-of-sync timestamps appears